^

 Prognosis for cancer of the nasal cavity and paranasal sinuses

-With cancer of the nasal cavity and paranasal sinuses, the forecast is unfavorable.
-At the same time, the combined method with preoperative chemoradiotherapy and electroresection of this zone in the process of surgical treatment makes it possible to obtain a five-year cure in 77.5% of cases.
-With a "bloody" resection, even in the case of combined treatment, a 5-year cure does not exceed 25-30%.
+In cancer of the nasal cavity and paranasal sinuses, the prognosis is unfavorable.
+At the same time, a combined method with preoperative chemoradiation therapy and electroresection of tissues in this area during surgical treatment allows for a five-year cure in 77.5% of cases.
+With "bloody" resection, even in the case of combined treatment, the 5-year cure does not exceed 25-30%.

 You are reporting a typo in the following text: